Scots property law: Intent and consent

-Where a voluntary transfer is made, the conveyance itself must be made with the intent and consent of both parties.
-The disponer (usually a donor or a seller under a prior contract of sale) must have the intention to be divested of ownership (animus transferendi) and the disponee (usually a buyer under a prior contract of sale) must have the intent to acquire the property (animus acquirendi).
+Where a voluntary transfer is made, the disposition itself must be made with the intent and consent of both parties.
+The disponer (usually a donor or a seller under a prior contract of sale) must have the intention to be divested of ownership (animus transferendi), and the disponee (usually a donee or a buyer under a prior contract of sale) must have the intent to be vested with ownership (animus acquirendi).